guilhermereis1/safeclockwork/README.md

 ## License

-ActiveAdminAddons is © 2018 Guilherme Reis.
+Safe Clock Word is © 2018 Guilherme Reis.
 It is free software and may be redistributed under the terms specified in the LICENSE file.